shelleg/docker-conainer-apt-cacher-ng/README.md

-A simple Ubuntu based container, running apt-cacher-ng to cache apt packadges on a host.
+A simple Ubuntu based container, running apt-cacher-ng to cache apt packages on a host.
-This container will most defintelly need an attached volume on the Docker host to persist the dev packadges like so:
+This container will most definitely need an attached volume on the Docker host to persist the dev packages like so:

 `docker run -d -v /host/dir:/var/cache/apt-cacher-ng shelleg/apt-cacher-ng:latest`